Direct Mail Systems

 The response rate, also known as the conversion rate, is a fundamental metric that measures the percentage of recipients who took the desired action after receiving the direct mail piece, such as making a purchase, requesting more information, or signing up for a service.
 This metric directly reflects the effectiveness of the call-to-action and the overall impact of the campaign.
 A higher response rate indicates a more successful campaign, while a low response rate may suggest improvements are needed for next time, such as adjustments to the messaging, design, or targeting strategy.
 Tracking the conversion rate helps determine if the direct mail piece successfully motivated recipients to take the intended next step.

 Unlike with other marketing efforts, like email marketing, it can be hard to measure response rate as factors such as open or click-through rates cannot be viewed.
 Response rate will therefore be based on the campaign’s call-to-action, which could be an increase in sales, use of a certain promotional code, call of a phone number or email enquiries.
 Each campaign is different and therefore the measurable action for response rate will always vary.
+For highly targeted campaigns, this can be significantly higher than digital channels.

 Return on Investment (ROI)